star-whale/docs/docs/reference/sdk/overview.md

 - `@handler`: Decorator to define a running entity with resource attributes (mem/cpu/gpu).
 You can control replica count.
 Handlers can form DAGs through dependencies to control execution flow.
 - `@evaluation.predict`: Decorator to define inference process in model evaluation, similar to map phase in MapReduce.
 - `@evaluation.evaluate`: Decorator to define evaluation process in model evaluation, similar to reduce phase in MapReduce.
-- `evaluation.log`: Log evaluation metrics to the specific tables.
-- `evaluation.log_summary`: Log certain metrics to the summary table.
-- `evaluation.iter`: Iterate and read data from the certain tables.
 - `model.build`: Build Starwhale model.
 - `@fine_tune`: Decorator to define model fine-tuning process.
 - `init_logger`: Set log level, implement 5-level logging.